 For years the debate has raged, and as recently as this morning, we have seen the headline of the Cape Times proclaim that the new policy will require an extra hour to the school day, much to many teacher’s and learner’s dismay.
 The issues have been unfolding, often with controversy, for some time!

 African languages have been taught at many ‘privileged’ schools (arguably where they are needed most) over the years and are beset by the following problems with profound consistency:

 1) lack of interest from learners (usually one or two white learners finish it for matric)

-2) although some of the best teachers can be found at some schools, many receive teaching from teachers who have not received training on how to teach their own language as a third language (an equivalent to TEFL – we refer to our methodology and teaching style as TXTL – teaching Xhosa as a third language)
+2) although some of the best teachers can be found at some schools, many receive teaching from teachers who have not received training on how to teach their own language as a third language (an equivalent to TEFL – we refer to our methodology and teaching style as TXCL – teaching Xhosa as a Conversational language)

 3) old-fashioned course content, which focusses on deep, non-contemporary Xhosa, thus providing learners with very little practical reward (and thus erodes motivation and interest).